 Is chlorpheniramine safe for dogs?

-Chlorpheniramine is an anti-histamine that is sometimes recommended by vets for pet itchiness and allergies.
+Chlorpheniramine is an antihistamine that is sometimes recommended by vets for pet itchiness and allergies.
 It is generally safe for use in dogs.
 However, there are some exceptions.
-If your pooch suffers from any of these conditions you should not use the drug
+If your dogs suffer from any of these conditions you should not use the drug.

 - heart disease

 - high blood pressure

 It can also interact with some other medications so it is important to discuss this with your vet before using the drug it is also not recommended for pregnant or nursing bitches.